 Hollywood has been divided into three camps.
 There are the lost souls who stand by Harvey Weinstein in the midst of his sexual misconduct scandal, the actors and industry insiders who have spoken out against him, and the group of people who have said nothing.
-There is something particularly notable about first two groups: most of the people who have spoken out in an official capacity, regardless of whose side they’re on, have been white.
-With the exceptions of the Obamas, who are celebrities in their own right, no people of color have released formal statements condemning the film mogul.
-Black celebs like Issa Rae and LaKeith Stanfield have thrown shots on Twitter, but other than that, the conversation has been dominated by whiteness.
+There is something particularly notable about the first two groups: most of the people who have spoken out in an official capacity, regardless of whose side they’re on, have been white.
+With the exceptions of the Obamas, who are celebrities in their own right, no people of colour have released formal statements condemning the film mogul.
+Black celebs like Issa Rae and LaKeith Stanfield have thrown shots on Twitter but other than that, the conversation has been dominated by whiteness.

 Buzzfeed’s Senior Culture Writer, Bim Adewunmi published an amazing opinion piece on Wednesday, diving into the racial politics of “fuckability” in Hollywood.
 She argues that this standard for casting created a double-edged sword for women in the industry: Black women are excluded from acting opportunities for not meeting executives’ standards of desirability, while the white women who make it to those meetings find themselves at the mercy of men like Weinstein.
-In an industry with its own racism that has already limited the chances for Black women to succeed, keeping their heads down and mouths shut about the experiences of those who have made it feels like a requirement.
+In an industry with its own racism that has already limited the chances for black women to succeed, keeping their heads down and mouths shut about the experiences of those who have made it feels like a requirement.

 And it’s not just women.
 For days I waited to hear from Jay-Z, whose relationship with Weinstein has been public knowledge.
-Last fall, the rapper and businessman signed a two year deal with the Weinstein Company to produce projects for both television and film.
+Last autumn, the rapper and businessman signed a two-year deal with the Weinstein Company to produce projects for both television and film.
 One outcome of that deal was the six-part docuseries, Time: The Kalief Browder Story, which aired on Spike TV earlier this year.
 While it’s possible that the terms of his agreement with the company named after Weinstein prevent him from speaking on the issue, the magnitude of Beyoncé’s husband saying nothing at all felt overwhelming.